 The widespread use of the atypical antipsychotic, clozapine, has been limited due to considerable risks of rare but potentially fatal adverse side effects.
 Among these adverse effects, cardiac side effects such as myocarditis are under-appreciated despite their association with increased risk of death.
 Unfortunately, our ability to identify those at greatest risk for clozapine-associated cardiac side effects is poor.

-In response to this gap in knowledge, we are conducting the Pharmacogenetics of Clozapine-Induced Myocarditis (PROCLAIM) study.
-The PROCLAIM study will unite investigators around the world to uncover genomic markers that could be used preemptively by clinicians to identify those patients at highest risk for myocarditis from clozapine therapy and identify the mechanism by which clozapine induces myocardial inflammation and damage.
+In response to this gap in knowledge, we have established the Pharmacogenetics of Clozapine-Induced Myocarditis (PROCLAIM) Consortium.
+The PROCLAIM Consortium is uniting investigators around the world to uncover genomic markers that could be used preemptively by clinicians to identify those patients at highest risk for myocarditis from clozapine therapy and identify the mechanism by which clozapine induces myocardial inflammation and damage.

-The PROCLAIM study was initiated in 2017 by Dr Chad Bousman and Prof Christos Pantelis at the University of Melbourne.
+The PROCLAIM Consortium was initiated in 2017 by Dr Chad Bousman and Prof Christos Pantelis at the University of Melbourne.
 The first nine participants were recruited from the Adult Mental Health Rehabilitation Unit at Sunshine Hospital in Melbourne, Australia.
-In late 2017, Dr Bousman and the PROCLAIM study relocated to the University of Calgary, maintaining the University of Melbourne as a study site.
-Currently there are 11 sites covering Australia, Canada, and the US (see below for site details and investigators affiliated with the study).
+In late 2017, Dr Bousman and the PROCLAIM Consortium relocated to the University of Calgary, maintaining the University of Melbourne as a study site.
+Currently there are 14 sites covering Australia, Canada, Turkey and the US (see below for site details and investigators affiliated with the study).

 Chad Bousman, MPH, PhD

 University of Toronto, Centre for Addictions & Mental Health

 University of Ottawa

 William Osler Health System